schoen/unicast-extensions/rfcs/draft-gilmore-taht-v4uniext.md

 .# Abstract

-The set of unicast addresses is the largest and most useful block of addresses in the Internet Protocol (IP).
-Some portions of the IP address space have been "reserved for future use" for decades.
-The future has arrived.
+Unicast addresses are the most successful and most useful kind of addresses in the Internet Protocol (IP).
+Non-unicast portions have been allocated greater space than their usage requires, including some unused portions that have been "reserved for future use" for decades.
+Meanwhile, rapid uptake of unicast IPv4 throughout the world has exhausted the supply of unicast addresses.
+New IPv4 users are now regularly charged US$15 or more per address to reclaim them from older users.
+To improve this imbalance and reduce the barrier to new entrants, this document extends the unicast address space to include several hundred million more unicast IPv4 addresses, worth billions of dollars to end users.

-This memo updates [@!RFC6890], reclassifying multiple underused address blocks as globally routable unicast address space.
+It updates [@!RFC6890] to reclassify these addresses as globally reachable unicast address space.

 {mainmatter}

 # Terminology

 The keywords **MUST**, **MUST NOT**, **REQUIRED**, **SHALL**, **SHALL NOT**, **SHOULD**, **SHOULD NOT**, **RECOMMENDED**, **MAY**, and **OPTIONAL**, when they appear in this document, are to be interpreted as described in [@!RFC2119].

+# Introduction

+Unicast traffic has been the primary use of IPv4.
+Broadcast, multicast, and reserved IP addresses are only used in tiny niches by comparison.
+If IPv4 should evolve in small ways to better meet modern requirements, it should evolve to provide better support for unicast traffic.

+The largest issue with IPv4 unicast traffic today is caused by the shortage of IPv4 addresses.
+This document specifies that all formerly "reserved for future use" addresses, plus some other non-unicast addresses that can most easily be reclaimed, should be dedicated for globally reachable unicast use.

 # A brief history of the Internet Addressing models